 WebRTC is rapidly changing the face of communication by replacing some of the traditional means of conducting audio/video calls, it has become especially important to telecommunication companies.

-Hence, telecommunication companies are also forced to implement various security measures as the communications are channelled to and from telecommunication’s servers.
+Hence, telecommunication companies are also forced to implement various security measures as the communications are channeled to and from telecommunication’s servers.

 This blog is especially helpful for you if you choose to go for the in-house development for embedding WebRTC in your applications.
 The idea is not to discourage you from going DIY but to help you make an informed decision.
-Alternatively, you could also engage a CPaaS provider who has the necessary security in place.
+Alternatively, you could also engage a proven CPaaS provider, such as EnableX, who has the necessary securities in place.